Panelized Vs. Modular Homes: Sidestepping Supply Chain Woes

 1. Panel-built homes are 100% customizable.
 Unlike modular homes, adjustments to panelized home floor plans are much easier to make and don't require complete overhauls to the rest of the design.
 In addition, panelized construction does not lock you into a limited selection of what goes into the home.
 For instance, a modular home dealer might have a small selection of standard light fixtures to choose from.
 While swapping for an option you want is possible, you might not get a credit for the additional expense.

 2. Unlike modular construction, there's room to make changes on the fly during construction.
 To be sure, this does not mean a homeowner can suddenly decide to completely change the layout of their home halfway through its construction.
-What this does mean is that it's possible to make minor design tweaks or change material selections without a major impact on the project's timeline or overall price.
+This means that it's possible to make minor design tweaks or change material selections without a major impact on the project's timeline or overall price.

 3. Agility